September 2021 Edition

 2. Activities may be in diverse forms, including performances, exhibitions, film screenings, forums, workshops, expertise exchanges or personnel training.
 A comprehensive series of programs that comprises one or more of the aforementioned activities, or incorporate major local cultural events and resources, is also encouraged.

-1. Proposals shall be submitted to the closest overseas office of the Ministry (list available here).
+1. Proposals shall be submitted to the closest overseas office of the Ministry (contact list available here).
 Please include a detailed report and other required items outlined in Appendix I.

 1. Influence: Both the organization's capacity for coordinating events as well as its influence among professional cultural circles.